jareklupinski/jareklupinski/README.md

 - SAP Connectors
 - EEG Probes

-If you need something wired up to something else, let's chat and see what would be the cheapest, fastest, and most reliable way to get it done!

-All my work is Unlicensed in following the principles of Benjamin Franklin, <a href="https://www.pbs.org/benfranklin/l3_inquiring_little.html">who never sought patents and copyrights</a>, believing that "As we benefit from the inventions of others, we should be glad to share our own... freely and gladly."
+All my Public work is Unlicensed in following the principles of Benjamin Franklin, <a href="https://www.pbs.org/benfranklin/l3_inquiring_little.html">who never sought patents and copyrights</a>, believing that "As we benefit from the inventions of others, we should be glad to share our own... freely and gladly."